scipy/scipy/doc/source/tutorial/ndimage.rst

 fields where images of higher dimensionality must be analyzed.
 Good examples of these are medical imaging and biological imaging.
-:mod:`numpy` is suited very well for this type of applications due its inherent multi-dimensional nature.
+:mod:`numpy` is suited very well for this type of applications due its inherent multidimensional nature.
 The :mod:`scipy.ndimage` packages provides a number of general image processing and analysis functions that are designed to operate with arrays of arbitrary dimensionality.
 The packages currently includes functions for